IndrajeetPatil/chatgpt-clone/README.md

 with the OpenAI GPT-4o model.

-The UI is built with [Material UI](https://mui.com/material-ui/getting-started/) components and Bootstrap CSS, and follows Google's Material Design.
+The UI is built with [Material UI](https://mui.com/material-ui/getting-started/) components and follows Google's Material Design.

 ## Setup